CanDIG/candigv2-ingest/README.md

 (Note: on the CanDIGv2 repo, the service runs on port 1235; it is run as 1236 locally in these instructions to ensure there is no interference while testing.)

+A swagger UI can be accessed at /ingest/ui.